 Many people think that having a flat foot means having to use safety shoes with a completely flat insole, this is not right in fact the ideal is first of all to study the anatomy of the foot by a specialist who, using a mechanical or electronic instrument, will check the presence of the flat foot and the shape of the foot and then recommend the appropriate insole for your needs.
 On average, the suggestion is to check the inner insole of the safety shoe you want to buy and make sure that it has a minimum of plantar arch to give some foot support and better alignment of the legs.
 This will lead to a reduction of the stress of the legs of the whole lumbar part.

-Safety footwear for flat feet
+Best shoes for flat feet work

 - The solution is in the insole: choose shoes with a high-quality, arch-support insole that is neither too stiff nor too high, in order to keep the feet in the ideal position.
 Be careful not to exceed the other way: a too high arch forces the feet in an unnatural position too, just in the other direction.
 The objective is to apply a slight rotation to the knee to bring it back to the position it’s supposed to have, and an excessive rotation would just be detrimental.